"I have also a paper afloat, with an electromagnetic theory of light, which, till I am convinced of the contrary, I hold to be great guns."

 Review of Vector Analysis

-Due on Wednesday, August 30
+Due on Wednesday, August 28

 This assignment is due at the beginning of the second class.
-It is a review to get you up-to-speed on some aspects of vector analysis that we will frequently use in class.
+It is a review to get you up-to-speed on some aspects of vector analysis we will frequently use in class.

 Working with your classmates on these assignments is encouraged!
 But you should only hand in work that you've completed on your own.
 If your solution looks just like someone else's work then you need to go back and redo it from scratch.
 If you can't explain each step of your solution then you haven't completed the problem on your own.
 Remember: the only way to be ready for the exams is to do the homework yourself.